Originally published: Jun 28, 2011

 While we're on the topic of limiting color palettes, another plus of sticking to one or two colors is it allows you to use other colors as specific highlights or call-outs.
 Which can be very, very useful depending on the context.

 For instance, red is almost universally a negative color.
 And we see it all the time on good designs, where some sort of call-out is set in red, where the rest of the design, red doesn't appear.
 Obviously, you can't necessarily do that if red is your dominant color, but being able to use colors like red for something that's bad, for alerts, green for something that's good.
 Especially in Western culture, these are very well-ingrained laws of using color, and we can use those to our advantage if we keep the overall color scheme simple.
 The more complicated the colors involved in an interface, the harder it becomes to use color as a highlight.

-If you want to brush up on your CSS skills, Dan is presenting our next UIE Virtual Seminar, CSS3 for Everyone.
+If you want to brush up on your CSS skills, check out Dan's UIE Virtual Seminar, CSS3 for Everyone.
 Using practical examples and exercises, Dan will show you how today's leading sites are using advanced CSS to move some of the visual heavy-lifting to the browsers.
 Learn more about Dan's seminar.